ksasahara1/TV-Q/README.md

 # DESCRIPTION

-This product plays video on a 3.5 inch display.
+This product is called TV-Q. Plays video on a 3.5 inch display.
 The videos are loaded from an external micro SD card.
-Storing your original video on micro SD and insert it to this product, you can play the video on this product
+Storing your original video on micro SD and inserting it to TV-Q, you can play any videos on TV-Q.

-This is a product created by [Kaoru Sasahara](https://github.com/ksasahara1) and [Masahiko Tsuyama](https://github.com/MTsuyama-git) at Mar 2022.
+Created by [Kaoru Sasahara](https://github.com/ksasahara1) and [Masahiko Tsuyama](https://github.com/MTsuyama-git) at Mar 2022.

 # Requirements
 - [Raspberry Pi OS Lite 11.2](https://www.raspberrypi.com/software/)